open-quantum-safe/liboqs/GOVERNANCE.md

 ### Maintainers

-A **Maintainer** is Committer who makes significant and sustained contributions to the project, and is committed to guiding the direction of the project.
+A **Maintainer** is a Committer who makes significant and sustained contributions to the project, and is committed to guiding the direction of the project.
 Maintainers will have "administrative" permissions in GitHub.

 Responsibilities: